jguhlin/ODG/README.md

              proteins.fasta
              ipscan_results.tsv

+#### Example Input Files
+Example input files are found in the example-input-files subdirectory on this github.
+They include a configuration file.
+You may place the configuration file in your ODG installed directory and the data files in the data directory, and proceed with database generation (create-db.bat or create-db.sh).

+#### Example Output Files
+Example output files (and input files, when necessary to generate output files) are provided here to give you an idea of what output you can expect from most command-line activities.
+The web interface is available in the Test Drive version of ODG, simple download it and run query-server.bat or query-server.sh and connect to http://localhost:6789/ on your computer once it has started.

+Command-line queries are also available to run from the test-drive version of ODG using odg.sh or odg.bat as the initial command.
+Please see the manual for more information.

 ### For Windows
 To begin the configuration program double click "odg-config.bat" and set your browser to http://localhost:33333 after the server has started, usually a few minutes after starting.
 To compile the database, once all intervening software has been run you can run "odg-generate.bat" and wait, usually a half hour to a few hours depending on the size of your dataset.